Gardening Fun With Kids!

 - May lead to future hobbies and career opportunities.

 Each established Youth Garden Club is registered annually with the state garden club, which automatically registers the club as a member of National Garden Clubs.
-Further instructions, guidance, and program suggestions are available in the NGC publication, Youth Garden Club Handbook, available from the NGC Official Online Store.
 Click here to find Youth Floral Design lesson plans in the Official NGC Online Store.

 Youth Gardening Programs